Fukaya categories of blowups: Proof of the main theorem

 \begin{proof}[Proof of Corollary \ref{under}] Equation \eqref{dpi} is an immediate consequence of the split generation statement and the fact that the exceptional and unexceptional Lagrangians are disjoint.
-For the splitting of quantum cohomology, consider the decomposition of the Hochschild cohomology

-according to subspaces generated the collections $\pi^{-1}(\cL), \cE$.
-Since these two collections of branes are disjoint and thus have orthogonal image we obtain
+For the splitting of quantum cohomology, consider the decomposition of the quantum cohomology $QH^\bullet( \tilde{X}, \pi^{-1}(\bb))$ according to subspaces generated the collections $MC(\pi^{-1}(\LL))$ and ${\mf E}$.
+By proof of Theorem \ref{gen} above, these have orthogonal images with trivial intersection.
+Hence we have